SamueleFaggiano/heart_disease_detection_PySpark/README.md

 * the slope of the peak exercise ST segment
 * number of major vessels (0-3) colored by flourosopy
 * thal: 0 = normal; 1 = fixed defect; 2 = reversable defect

 The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.
 This dataset dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.

+The accuracy in the test set reaches 89.5%.